GandhiCloudLab/waiops350-generic-webhook-blog/readme.md

-# Generic Webhook Probe to push Events in Watson AIOps AI Manager
+# Sending Events to Watson AIOps using Generic Webhook Probe

 This article explains about Installing and using the Generic Webhook Probe in IBM Watson AIOps AI Manager 3.5.0, to push events.